amitt001/pygmy/README.md

 ###### How Pygmy Auth Token Works?

 It uses JWT.
 When user logs in using username and password two tokens are generated, refresh token and auth token.
 Auth token is used for authentication with the Pygmy API.
 Refresh token can only be used to generate new auth token.
 Auth token has a very short TTL but refresh token has a longer TTL.
 After 30 minutes.
-When a request comes with the old auht token and a new token is generated from the refresh token API.
+When a request comes with the old auth token and a new token is generated from the refresh token API.
 User passwords are encrypted by [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) hash algorithm.

 ## Development

 If you find any bug, have a question or a general feature request.
 Open an issue on the 'Issue' page.

-To contribute to project:
+To contribute to the project:

 1. Clone the repo and make changes
 2. Build the code: `docker build pygmy`
-3. Test the chnages by running: `docker run -it -p 8000:8000 pygmy`
+3. Test the changer by running: `docker run -it -p 8000:8000 pygmy`
-4. The website will be available at: http://127.0.0.1:8000/
+4. The website will be available at http://127.0.0.1:8000/

 Run tests and generate a coverage report: